Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 You’ll learn more about the history of the region and traditional Tibetan life as you tour the Tibet Museum, which houses a rich collection of prehistoric artifacts, some dating back 50,000 years.
 The museum is a modern building (it opened in 1999) that fuses traditional Chinese and Tibetan architecture.

-The enormous hilltop Potala Palace is the first thing visitors see in Lhasa, and today you’ll have a chance to actually venture inside within this vast and well-preserved site.
+The enormous hilltop Potala Palace is the first thing visitors see in Lhasa, and today you’ll have a chance to venture inside this vast and well-preserved site.
 It is said to contain a thousand rooms, including the private rooms where the Dalai Lama himself once resided.
-Later, visit Sera Monastery, an active place of worship and study with an amazing collection of Buddhist art.

 Featured Excursion: Places of the Gods—Potala Palace and Sera Monastery